 With the advancements in medical imaging technology and a higher prevalence worldwide, you might have become more familiar with one type of imaging technology known as magnetic resonance imaging (MRI) ― and the value it offers to health care.
 You might be familiar with an MRI machine as a large, cylindrical piece of equipment generating a strong magnetic field around you.
 It creates highly detailed pictures of your body’s soft tissue to provide your doctor with substantial diagnostic and prognostic information.

-If you need an MRI with and without contrast, and are looking to book your appointment at Envision Radiology, below you can learn more about this technology, its uses and benefits and more.
+If you need an MRI with and without contrast, and are looking to book your appointment at Envision Imaging, below you can learn more about this technology, its uses and benefits and more.

 Who Needs an MRI With Contrast?

 An MRI scan with contrast only occurs when your doctor orders and approves it.
 During the procedure, they’ll inject the gadolinium-based dye into your arm intravenously.
 The contrast medium enhances the image quality and allows the radiologist more accuracy and confidence in their diagnosis.

 The contrast medium dye doesn’t permanently discolor your internal organs.
 Instead, it temporarily changes how imaging modalities view and interact with your body.
 After the completion of your imaging exam, either your body absorbs the contrast material, or you eliminate it through your urine.

 Not every MRI requires using a contrast agent.
 MRIs with and without contrast are both effective, and your doctor will determine which scan you need based on your present condition and your medical and health history.
 But, if the doctor requires a highly detailed image to assess a specific problem area within your body, they’ll typically order the contrast agent.

 When the radiologist adds the contrast to your veins, it enhances their visibility of:

 - Blood vessels